fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 ### Kara Cancel

 Kara Cancelling (Or "Empty" cancelling) is a fairly old fighting game glitch that lets you start up a move and then almost immediately input a more "difficult" action/move.
 The input system thinks you've done the simpler move by accident and lets you go straight into your more complicated move.
 In Allen's case, by Kara Cancelling `2HK` and doing Vaulting Kick, you get the movement from the start of 2HK and then grab, teleporting Allen forward surprisingly far.
-There's no particular trick to this, just do it quickly and you'll see Allen suddenly scoot forward and maybe catch a few frames of the 2HK startup.
+You don't necessarily need to do anything tricky, just do it quickly and you'll see Allen suddenly scoot forward and maybe catch a few frames of the 2HK startup.
+A input that might work better would be 63K > 214K.

 ### Tick Throw